 Possible Roadblocks for AI

-A larger debate is about the compliance of AI-solutions within the realm of complex ethical and privacy landscape.
+A larger debate is about the compliance of AI-solutions within the realm of a complex ethical and privacy landscape.
 Firms often find themselves struggling to find a balance between privacy concerns and suicide prevention.
 In such cases, engaging the users to trust the innovative applications remains critical.

 In 2014, UK charity Samaritans suspended its suicide prevention Radar app following concerns on privacy and its potential misuse by online bullies.
 When and how to intervene would also require a certain degree of certainty before approaching a case.
-Intervention through identification of suicidal thoughts may give rise to the risk of false positives.
+Intervention through the identification of suicidal thoughts may give rise to the risk of false positives.